Coupled charm and charmonium transport in a strongly coupled quark-gluon plasma: Heavy-quark transport

 \subsection{Relaxation rate}

-The key input to the HQ Langevin simulation is the relaxation rate which encodes the interaction strength between the heavy quark and the medium constituents.
+The key input to the HQ Langevin simulation is the relaxation rate, which encodes the interaction strength between the heavy quark and the medium constituents.
 We calculate it using nonperturbative $T$-matrices with recent constraints from WLCs computed in lattice QCD~\cite{Tang:2023tkm}.
-Of particular importance are off-shell effects which enable the $c$-quark to access interaction strength that is encoded in $D$-meson bound states that are located below the nominal charm light-quark threshold.
+Of particular importance are off-shell effects that enable the $c$-quark to access interaction strength from $D$-meson bound states that are located below the nominal charm light-quark threshold.
 The pertinent expression has been derived from the Kadanoff-Baym equations in Ref.~\cite{Liu:2018syc}.
-For an incoming (on-shell) $c$-quark of momentum $\mathbf{p}_c$ one obtains
+For an incoming on-shell $c$-quark of momentum $\mathbf{p}_c$ one obtains